MicrosoftDocs/security/security-docs/operations/incident-response-playbook-dart-ransomware-approach.md

 ms.localizationpriority:   # medium
 ---

-# Microsoft DART ransomware approach and best practices
+# Microsoft Incident Response team ransomware approach and best practices

 [Human-operated ransomware](/security/ransomware/human-operated-ransomware) isn't a malicious software problem - it's a human criminal problem.
 The solutions used to address commodity problems aren't enough to prevent a threat that more closely resembles a nation-state threat actor who: